mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 When done, close the __MSYS2 UCRT64__ terminal.

-To build the 64-bit executable, open the __MSYS2 MINGW64__ terminal and run:
+To build the 64-bit executables, open the __MSYS2 MINGW64__ terminal and run:

 	cd /c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make

-If successful, the file `superUser64.exe` is created.
+If successful, the 64-bit executables are created.

-To build the 32-bit executable, open the __MSYS2 MINGW32__ terminal and run:
+To build the 32-bit executables, open the __MSYS2 MINGW32__ terminal and run:

 	cd /c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make

-If successful, the file `superUser32.exe` is created.
+If successful, the 32-bit executables are created.

 It is also possible to use the __CLANG64__ environment, which have a newer